orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 <https://en.wikipedia.org/wiki/Python_(programming_language)>`__
 instead of the more complex C/C++ programming languages.

+The Orthanc plugins interfaces are exposed in an ``orthanc`` module that you should include in your script through ``import orthanc``.
+This module is only available when the script is running inside Orthanc.
+It is therefore not possible to execute your script outside of Orthanc.
+If you need to develop a complex plugin, it is advised to split it in 2

+* One part that is independent from the ``orthanc`` module that you can develop and test locally.
+* One small part that is using the ``orthanc`` module and that acts as glue-code between Orthanc and your business logic.

 Python plugins have access to more features and a more consistent SDK than :ref:`Lua scripts <lua>`.
 The largest part of the Python API is automatically generated from the `Orthanc plugin SDK in C